AaronErhardt/tuxedo-rs/README.md

 ### How to use

 1. `cd tuxedo_fancontrol`
 2. Edit `config.toml` to adjust it to your needs.
+Don’t edit if you don’t know what you are doing.
 3. `cargo run --release` and just leave it alone.

 There are no instructions to run it in background with a systemd service yet (feel free to contribute).